HyperTag/documentation/src/content/index.md

 ## Editions

-**[Cloud](/cloud-edition/)** - an Analytics.js-based module, which helps you collect data from your web and mobile applications, and route those events to your tools and to your data lake.
+**[Cloud](/cloud-edition/)** ⇒ An Analytics.js-based module, which helps you collect data from your web and mobile applications, and route those events to your tools and to your data lake.
 Signup for an account at https://app.metarouter.io/ and get started with the platform quickly.

 - Best suited for those:
   - Just getting started collecting user data